 We always do a good job of covering glass and fixtures, even I.D. tags on gas meters!
-The storm door was repainted and now is recoated with the best paint Sherwin Williams offers.
+The storm door was repainted and now is recoated with the best paint from Sherwin Williams.

 The finished product.
 The shutters were taken off and sprayed then replaced.
 We also sprayed the front door to match.
-All siding and brick were also sprayed.
+All siding and brick was sprayed.
 We use the best spraying equipment on the market (Graco).
-It operates on hydraulic pressure so there is virtualy any overspray, which compliments our masking skills with a clean cut job.
+It operates on hydraulic pressure so there is virtualy no overspray, which compliments our crews EAP Inc. quality measured masking skills.

 Rear side of house, siding light green and windows/patio dark green.

 This wood sided home is in the historical part of Fort Wayne.
 It is very important to prepare wood siding correctly.
-This particular house was in bad shape, we pressure washed alot of loose paint and then followed with scrapers...............alot of work!!!!!!
-This picture shows after scraping and windows/eves painted white.
+This particular house was in bad shape, the experience EAP Inc. provides is great!

 Wow!
 What a difference!
 Looks fresh and new.